On the non-generic part of cohomology of compact unitary Shimura varieties of signature $(1,n)$: Introduction

 By base change, we have that $R\pi_{HT,*}^{\diamond}\flb=BL^*R\bar{\pi}_{HT,*}\flb$ where $BL$ is the Beauville--Laszlo map.
 Since the Igusa variety (essentially the fiber of $\pi_{HT}$) is affine, this establishes the genuine perversity for $R\bar{\pi}_{HT,*}^{\diamond}\flb $ on $\mathrm{Bun}_G$.

 Moreover, $BL^*$ almost agrees with the Hecke operator acting on $\mathrm{Bun}_G$ as defined in \cite{fargues2021geometrization}.
-Subsequently, Hamann--Lee \cite{hamann2023torsion} and Zou \cite{zou2025categorical} prove that after localizing at generalized generic parameters, the Hecke operator is $t$-exact, working primarily on the $\mathrm{Bun}_G$ side.
-This directly implies the result of torsion vanishing outside the middle degree.
-With recent progress on categorical local Langlands by Zhu \cite{zhu2025tame}, Yang \cite{yang2025generic} proves generic torsion vanishing for more general groups in a more categorical way.
+Hamann--Lee \cite{hamann2023torsion} prove that after localizing at generic parameters, the Hecke operator is $t$-exact, working primarily on the $\mathrm{Bun}_G$ side.
+This directly implies torsion vanishing outside the middle degree.
+In a similar vein, Zou \cite{zou2025categorical} and Nguyen \cite{nguyen2025categorical} deal with generalized generic parameters (including ramified ones) for $\mathrm{GL_n}$, involving an analysis of categorical local Langlands (see also \cite{nguyen2023categorical} for related discussions).
+With recent progress on categorical local Langlands by Zhu \cite{zhu2025tame}, Yang--Zhu \cite{yang2025generic} prove torsion vanishing for unramified generic parameters for more general groups in a more categorical way.